dreamfactorysoftware/platform-wiki/setup-guide/5-analyse-your-data/hive/Running-Hive-using-the-command-line-tools.md

 <a name="runninghivequeries"/>
 ## 3. Running Hive queries

-Snowplow data is stored in a table called `events`.
+DreamFactory data is stored in a table called `events`.
 Before we can query it, we need to let Hive know about it (define it in Hive).
 We do so using the `CREATE EXTERNAL TABLE` statement:

 ```sql
 CREATE EXTERNAL TABLE IF NOT EXISTS `events` (